Published 31 Jan 2023

 A plumbing inspection is a systematic process of assessing the critical areas of the plumbing system of a property.
 It is performed by certified plumbers to avoid the risk of pipe corrosion, clogs, leaks, and burst tubes that can cause flooding and property damage.

-Conducting regular plumbing inspection keeps the system running smoothly which helps businesses or households prevent costly and unexpected repairs.
+Conducting regular plumbing inspections keeps the system running smoothly which helps businesses or households prevent costly and unexpected repairs.
 However, plumbing inspections should be properly executed to be able to achieve the following objectives:

 - Detect early problems to mitigate the risk of damaged pipelines and plumbing systems;